sourcesense/joyce/docs/versioned_docs/version-1.4/30-schema.md

 ## Metadata

-The `$metadata` node is one of the enhancement that Joyce adds, it stores metadata information that will be used during all the flow of the content.
+The `metadata` node is one of the enhancement that Joyce adds, it stores metadata information that will be used during all the flow of the content.

 ### name

 *(required)*
 Is the name of the schema, along with the namespace and subtype, identifies univocally the schema inside the system.

 ### subtype

 *(required)*
 Indicates the type of the schema.
 It participates in the creation of the [Joyce URI](joyce-uris) of the schema.
 ### namespace

 *[default: default]*
 Organize and  group schema in a hierarchical way, it is defined with  a package like dot notation (like java packages).

 ### description